Loop Architecture

 The format

-One plain YAML file with three top-level keys, id, systems, and loops.
+One plain YAML file with id, systems and loops.
 Each loop uses (observe) systems and writes back to (act) systems.
 A trigger is a 5-field cron, an ISO timestamp, a GitHub event, or manual.

 id: your-org